-Official information from FAA and NTSB sources (unless otherwise noted) Editorial comments (contained in parentheses), year-to-date summary and closing comments are those of the author.
+Official information from FAA and NTSB sources (unless otherwise noted).
+Editorial comments (contained in parentheses), year-to-date summary and closing comments are those of the author.
 All information is preliminary and subject to change.
-Comments on preliminary topics are meant solely to enhance flying safety.
-Please use these reports to help you more accurately evaluate the potential risks when you make your own decisions about how and when to fly. © 2013 Mastery Flight Training, Inc. All Rights Reserved
+Comments are meant solely to enhance flying safety.
+Please use these reports to help you more accurately evaluate the potential risks when you make your own decisions about how and when to fly. © 2014 Mastery Flight Training, Inc. All Rights Reserved

 THE WEEKLY ACCIDENT UPDATE IS AN INDEPENDENT PRODUCT OF MASTERY FLIGHT TRAINING, INC.

 10/17 2000Z (1500 local Friday afternoon): The lone occupant of a Be36 died when, during taxi at Rayville, Louisiana, the Bonanza "went off [the] taxiway and crashed into a fence."
 Airplane damage is "unknown".
 N143LH (E-143) is/was a 1969 Beech 36 registered in Oak Ridge, Louisiana.